2022–23 Northeastern Huskies men's basketball team

 The 2022–23 Northeastern Huskies men's basketball team represented Northeastern University in the 2022–23 NCAA Division I men's basketball season.
-The Huskies, led by 17th-year head coach Bill Coen, played their home games at Matthews Arena in Boston, Massachusetts as members of the Colonial Athletic Association.
+The Huskies, led by 17th-year head coach Bill Coen, played their home games at Matthews Arena in Boston, Massachusetts as members of the Colonial Athletic Association (CAA).

 Previous season

-The Huskies finished the 2021–22 season 9–22, 2–16 in CAA play to finish in last place.
+The Huskies finished the 2021–22 season 9–22, 2–16 in CAA play, to finish in last place.
 As the No. 9 seed, they defeated No. 8 seed William & Mary in the first round of the CAA tournament, before falling to top-seeded Towson in the quarterfinals.